- Manage alerts

 - The number of health checks that were completed and when they were performed.
 You can expand this notification to view more details such as which checks were run, completion status, and the time of the next scheduled run.

 - A visual representation of the Delivery Controllers, Delivery Groups, and Machine Catalogs in your Site and the number of items found for each component.
 Click a component's icon to view more details about the issues or updates for that component.

 Note: The visual representation of your Site includes only the components that Smart Check can analyze.
 Smart Check does not run health checks for other Site components such as StoreFront or Site databases.
 For Sites discovered through Call Home or Citrix Scout, Smart Check displays issues and updates only for the Delivery Controllers and Machine Catalogs in the Site.
 Delivery Groups are not included.

 - From the menu bar, click Smart Check.

-- On the XenApp and XenDesktop Sites page, locate the site you want to view and click View Report.
-The Health Report page appears.
+- On the XenApp and XenDesktop Sites page, locate the site you want to view and click View.
+The Health Alerts page appears.

-Alerts are the items that Smart Check finds in your Site after running checks.
-Smart Check displays alerts in your Site's health report using the following categories:
+Alerts indicate Smart Check has found items of note in your Site after running checks.
+Smart Check displays alerts using the following categories:

 - Errors: Issues that indicate a problem in your Site and should be addressed as soon as possible.
 Errors are displayed in red.